How to use the Vienna Instrument?

 ATTENTION 1:

+Always choose key switches outside of the range of the used instrument.
 The violins lowest note is G3 and our highest keyswitch is G1 > so there is no problem.

 Info: Keyswitches are "ordinary notes" (outside the instrument's range).
 So they also can be recorded while playing the melody with the keyboard or by writing it in the Midi - List Editor or by drawing in the Note Editor or...
 It's up to you to find the best solution for your situation.